microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine-actors.md

 The `CoffeeMachine` is modeled as an asynchronous [state machine](../programming-models/actors/state-machines).
 This example is not providing real firmware, instead it `mocks` the hardware sensor platform built into the machine.
-This is done in the `MockSensors` state machine.
-This state machine provides async ways of reading sensor values like Water Temperature and setting things like the power button, or turning on and off the coffee grinder and so on.
+This is done in the `MockSensors` actor.
+This actor provides async ways of reading sensor values like Water Temperature and setting things like the power button, or turning on and off the coffee grinder and so on.